Westwood, Los Angeles: Westwood Village

 Opening in 1929, the design was considered one of the nation's best-planned and beautifully laid out commercial areas.
 Harold Janss had hired major architects and instructed them to follow a Mediterranean theme, with clay tile roofs, decorative Spanish tile, paseos, patios and courtyards.
 Buildings at strategic points, including theaters, used towers to serve as beacons for drivers on Wilshire Boulevard.
 Janss picked the first slate of businesses and determined their location in the neighborhood; the area opened with 34 businesses, and, despite the Great Depression, had 452 businesses in 1939, including Bullock's (Parkinson & Parkinson), Desmond's (Percy Parke Lewis) and Sears department stores, and a Ralphs grocery (Stiles Clements).

 1970s–1980s

 The architectural style met a turning point in 1970, when a 24-story office building now known as the Oppenheimer Tower was built in the neighborhood and the design of new buildings soon became a blend of styles.
 The Oppenheimer Tower was used for the primary location in the 1978 episode of Emergency!, "The Steel Inferno".
-Wilshire Boulevard through Westwood is would become a major corridor of condominium towers, from Westwood Boulevard east towards the Beverly Hills city line, and of Class A office towers, at Westwood Boulevard and westward.
+Wilshire Boulevard through Westwood would become a major corridor of condominium towers, from Westwood Boulevard east towards the Beverly Hills city line, and of Class A office towers, at Westwood Boulevard and westward.
 The 1980s saw Iranian immigration to the area after the 1979 Iranian Revolution, and the beginnings of the Tehrangeles business corridor along Westwood Boulevard south of Wilshire Boulevard.
 Westwood Village's popularity as a shopping, dining, and nighttime entertainment district continued to rise, with commercial rents peaking in 1988.

+1984 and 2028 Summer Olympics

+The exterior of Pauley Pavilion as seen in 2008.

+When Los Angeles hosted the 1984 Summer Olympics, the UCLA dorms in Westwood served as the Olympic village.
+It will serve as the Olympic and Paralympic village when Los Angeles hosts the 2028 Summer Olympics.

+During the 1984 Summer Olympics, Pauley Pavilion hosted the artistic gymnastics competition, while the Los Angeles Tennis Center hosted the tennis competition.

+The Los Angeles Organizing Committee for the 2028 Olympic and Paralympic Games was headquarter in Westwood at 10900 Wilshire Boulevard in Westwood from its formation up until 2025 when they moved to the USC Tower in Downtown Los Angeles.